Introduction

 Content population

-Is adding content to, e.g., a website.
+An expression that means adding content to a website.
 The content population is how your website design helps to deliver your message, both textually and visually.
 One of the most critical aspects of the content population is to ensure that metadata is present, relevant, and correct on every web page.
 Generally, there is a misconception that the content population is an easy copy-and-paste exercise.
 On the contrary, the content population is a separate phase that requires organisation, preparations, revisions, and reviews.
 As a result, it can be a considerable, labour-intensive, time-consuming, and challenging task.

 Content specification